microsoft/psi/Samples/AzureKinectSample/README.md

 ﻿# Azure Kinect Sample

-This sample consist of two programs.
+This sample consist of two parts.
 The first one demonstrates how to use the Azure Kinect sensor with body tracking and how to use the `Join()` and `Pair()` operators to synchronize and fuse streams.
-The second one demonstrates how to use the hardware synchronization with multiple Azure Kinect sensors.
+The second one demonstrates how to enable wired hardware synchronization with multiple Azure Kinect sensors.

 # Using the Color Image Stream